madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   to date.

 - OSL has no matrix addition/subtraction, for no particular reason.
 Matrix addition or subtraction is not a complicated operation, nor an uncommon one.
+As a result, users will end up re-implementing matrix addition, which is a shame because that really should have been part of a standard type dedicated to matrices.

 - Some questionable conversions to integers are allowed.
 Those also only work in the context of logical expressions, if statements, and loop conditions: